Please note: This post was originally written in September 2017. I will return to it from time to time to keep it updated.

 Blush – Lipstick

 Don’t assume that, because you’re a manly man you won’t be using this tab.
 If you want to wear facial hair, you’d better get cosy with the blush and lipstick tab, because that’s where you’ll be applying and clearing it if you’re not wearing the Beard HUD!
 Don’t think of it as actual blush and lipstick; instead, think of the location.
 Blush = cheeks.
 Lipstick = mouth.

 The final tab, this contains premade skins by Catwa, and you can click through them to find one that you like to begin with.
-You can stick with one of these and buy the matching body applier from the Clef de Peau mainstore (or from the CdP vendor in the male section of the Catwa store (note that the body skins from the Clef de Peau mainstore do not match the Catwa head skins) or you can go out and pick up demos from the many, many skin stores in SL and create your own unique look.
+You can stick with one of these and buy the matching body applier from the Clef de Peau vendor in the male section of the Catwa store (note that the body skins from the Clef de Peau mainstore do not match the Catwa head skins) or you can go out and pick up demos from the many, many skin stores in SL and create your own unique look.
 There’s even a skin demo wing at the Catwa store, to one side of the male heads section.

 With all of these tabs you get some good starter options, including hairbases and brows, so we’ll spend a few minutes playing around with them to get used to how the HUD works.
 First up, head back into the first tab, and click one of the icons for the hair appliers.
 I’ve chosen the black one:

 Click another one to try that, but stop there.
 Now we’re going to get rid of it completely.
 To do this, you need to know where it’s applied to, so now we’re getting into those Upper and Lower checkboxes I mentioned while showing the HUDs.